New in calibre 2.0

 calibre uses the Qt graphical toolkit.
 In version 2.0, calibre has migrated to Qt 5.
 This brings with it several important bug fixes for the rendering of text in the E-book viewer.
 Fallback fonts now work, embedded fonts whose names inside the font file do not match the names in the @font-face rule work, hyphenation is greatly improved and so on.
 Qt 5 also allows the calibre command line tools to be run on Linux without needing a running X server.
 This has led to significant memory usage and performance improvements when running some command line tools, such as the standalone content server and

 The move to Qt 5 meant that many calibre plugins needed to be updated to work with Qt 5.
 Thanks to the efforts of calibre's enthusiastic community, most plugins have already been ported.
 For a detailed list is maintained at the porting page.

 The calibre E-book viewer now supports touch screen Windows 8 tablets, such as the Surface Pro.
 You can use finger gestures to turn pages and navigate around the book in the viewer, allowing the viewer to be used effectively on these tablets.

 Improvements to library organisation

-  Preferences->Toolbarsand add the Mark Books tool to your main toolbar to begin using it.
+Preferences->Toolbars and menusand add the Mark books tool to your main toolbar to begin using it.

 This is an appropriate time to throw out a big thank you to the calibre community who have contributed selflessly of their energy and enthusiasm — without which many of the features above would never have seen the light of day.